arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Relational Database Service (RDS).md

 - In flight encryption
 	- **SSL certificates**
 	- Force all connections to your DB instance to use SSL by setting the `rds.force_ssl` parameter to `true`
+	- To enable encryption in transit, download the **AWS-provided root certificates** & used them when connecting to DB
 - To encrypt an un-encrypted RDS database:
     -   Create a snapshot of the un-encrypted database
     -   Copy the snapshot and enable encryption for the snapshot